uri-library-data-services/iassist-preview/content/blog/ich-bin-ein-iassister.md

 sessions](http://www.iassist2013.org/program/sessions/ "IASSIST 2013 Concurrent Sessions") organized
 in three tracks.

-Presentations and discussions were concentrated in the track \"Research Data Management\" (RDM).
+Presentations and discussions were concentrated in the track "Research Data Management" (RDM).
 This embraced a spectrum of topics related to all aspects of the data lifecycle.
 Emphasis was on policies, strategies and tools to support researchers in managing their research data.
 In addition presentations demonstrated various supporting collaborative